-Norway has launched a new satellite which is to test a new low light imaging system as well as receive ship position signals.
+Norway has launched a new satellite to test a new low-light imaging system as well as receive ship position signals.

-NorSat-4 was launched this week on a SpaceX rocket from Vandenberg Space Force Base in California, USA.
-The micro-satellite will monitor maritime traffic in Norway's Arctic waters.
+NorSat-4 was launched this week on a SpaceX rocket from Vandenberg Space Force Base in California, US.
+The micro-satellite will monitor maritime traffic in Norway’s Arctic waters.

-It joins three other satellites that have been launched by the Norwegian Space Agency to monitor shipping by picking up ship Automatic Identification System signals.
+It joins three other satellites launched by the Norwegian Space Agency to monitor shipping by picking up AIS signals.

 These are microsatellites, weighing only 35 kilograms and about the size of a small fridge.